Associate Professor, Coordinator Mental Health Counseling Program

 Areas of Specialty:

-Mental health counseling, severe and persistent mental illness, co-occurring disorders, recovery from mental illness, chemical dependency, and spirituality in counseling
+Mental health counseling, spirituality in counseling, co-occurring disorders, recovery from mental illness, and chemical dependency

-Spirituality in mental health counseling, school counseling, and among diverse populations, mental health problems and services on college campuses, professional counselor licensing, and identity of professional counselors
+Spirituality in counseling and among diverse populations, mental health problems and services on college campuses, professional counselor licensing, and identity of professional counselors, counseling in jail settings

 Dobmeier, R. & Reiner, S. (2012).
 Spirituality in the counselor education curriculum: A national survey of student perceptions.
 Counseling and Values, 57, 47-65.